-The Type of Industry in Which You’re Involved
+The Type of Industry and Your Business Operations

 The Likelihood of Lawsuits